hemingkx/hemingkx.github.io/_pages/about.md

 I am broadly interested in natural language processing and machine learning.
 My current research focuses on **1) efficient and effective NLP 2) tool learning, and 3) cross vision and language understanding.**

 # News
+[2024.09] Got four papers accepted by EMNLP 2024.
+Congrats to all co-authors🎉!
 [2024.08] Heading to ACL 2024 -- see you all in Bangkok👋!
 [2024.05] Got two papers accepted by ACL 2024.
 [2024.01] Released [Spec-Bench](https://sites.google.com/view/spec-bench/): a comprehensive benchmark for Speculative Decoding.